-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade)

 The BBA Programme has been carefully designed to impart the necessary basic managerial and leadership skills and bridge the gap between the expectations of the industry and the actual attainment by the student.
 The curriculum has been designed by a selected panel of business professionals and prominent academicians and focuses on real-world situations.